Shipwrecks

 I let go of the doll’s shape that I’ve borrowed, and retake my own.

-I put the doll in a sort of knapsack that I carry, and walk toward council hall.
+The doll finds a temporary home in the knapsack that I carry, as I walk toward council hall.

 Broken Trust